mobileprint/android-print-sdk/README.md

 ### Plugin Install Helper

-You can disable the our print plugin install helper by setting doing:
+You can disable the our print plugin install helper by setting:

 ```java
 PrintUtil.showPluginHelper = false;